 Did you know that every parent/guardian of a child who attends BNS is a member of the BNS PTA?
 You don’t have to join because you’re already an essential part of it.
 Learn more about how to get involved in the PTA.

 Here are the ways you can stay informed about what’s going on at BNS!

 PTA Newsletter.
 This comes out once per week on Sunday night and is chock full of important events, reminders and ways you can get involved in fundraising and community events.
 Make sure to check your promotions folder if you use gmail.
 You can see an archive of all PTA newsletters here.
 To join, simply click Subscribe and fill out form.

-BNS Families email group The school newsgroup is one of the best ways to get up to date emails about all school related matters.
+BNS Families email group Up to Fall 2019, when the email group will be replaced by Konstella, this school newsgroup is how you can get up to date emails about all school related matters.
 To join, send an email to email@example.com

 Backpack Mail.
 This is an important method of communication between you and your child’s teacher.
 Please make a habit of reading everything that comes home in your child’s folder on the same day it comes home.
 Fill out forms as soon as possible and send them back in right away.
 You can also send notes to your teacher via Backpack mail.

 BNS Facebook page.
 This parent run FB page is a fun place to post events, comments and photos.
 Click here to join.

 Contacting Teachers.
 All of our teachers have a school email account.
 You can contact them by emailing them firstname.lastname@example.org.
 For most staff you just need to use the first name though some common names require first and last name.
 Amy Sumner’s email address is email@example.com That’s because there’s more than one Amy here at the Brooklyn New School!